 The veneer approval process, one of the most important steps in ensuring a successful project, can be accomplished in 3 traditional ways:

 We have our available inventory photographed with a high definition digital camera.
-These live photos can be sent instantly for design/client review and initial approval.
-Measurement tallies for each log are attached to the photo.
+These photos can be sent for design/client review and initial approval.
+We attach measurement tallies for each log to the photo.

-The pre-selected material is inspected in our warehouse bundle by bundle to ensure quality and circumstance.
+We inspect the material bundle by bundle to ensure quality.
 This method is the most accurate and effective way to control the quality of your project.
-This also can allow the client, general contractor, woodworker and the veneer supplier to mutually select and agree to the appropriate material.
+This allows the client, the general contractor, the woodworker and the veneer supplier to select and agree to the material.

-Accurate veneer procurement is one way to ensure a successful project.
-By utilizing one or all three of the veneer selection methods, the architect/designer can achieve their vision.
+Accurate wood veneer procurement is one way to ensure a successful project.
+By using one or all three of the veneer selection methods, the architect or designer can achieve their vision.
 This process can be secured by citing exact, approved, M. Bohlke Veneer log numbers into your project’s specification.

-At M. Bohlke Face Department we have a variety of different options for splicing veneer into faces and layons.
-The facility is equipped with three cross-feed splicers with automatic trimmers, one longitudinal splicer, two double knife bundle guillotines, and an inline glue applicator.
-This advanced setup allows for MB Face to produce high quantities of faces with the precision to take on small customize orders.
+In the M. Bohlke Face Department, we have a variety of options for splicing veneer into faces and layons.
+We have equipped our facility with three cross-feed splicers with automatic trimmers, one longitudinal splicer, two double knife bundle guillotines, and an inline glue applicator.
+Our advanced setup allows for MB Face to produce high quantities of faces with the precision to take on small custom orders.

-The bundles of veneer are sorted sequentially and then trimmed on both ends.
-The veneer is then put onto the double guillotine knife and trimmed perfectly parallel on both edges.
-The operator is also clipping off any natural defects are not desired in the finished face.
+We sort the bundles of veneer in sequence and then trim the bundles on both ends.
+The wood veneer is then put onto the double guillotine knife and trimmed parallel on both edges.
+We also clip off any natural defects that are not desired in the finished face.

-After the veneer has been trimmed, it pass through and automatic glue applicator that coats a very fine layer of NAUF glue onto the edges of the whole bundle.
-The glue then dries for a few minutes until it is ready to be activated
+After trimming, we send the veneer through an automatic glue applicator.
+This machine coats a very fine layer of NAUF glue onto the edges of the whole bundle.
+The glue dries for a few minutes until it is ready to be activated.

-Once the glue has dried, the bundle is fed sheet by sheet into the veneer splicer which joints the edges of the sheets together to make a continuous finished face/layon.
-Once the sheets have hit the desired width it is released from the splicer to have its ends trimmed automatically to make a perfectly square sheet.
+Once the glue is dry, we feed the bundle sheet by sheet into the veneer splicer.
+This process joins the edges of the sheets together, creating one continuous finished face/layon.
+Once the sheets are the desired width, the sheets are released from the splicer.
+Finally, the sheets ends are trimmed, making a square sheet.

-M. Bohlke Veneer can provide you with high quality, imported lumber for any project.
-The majority of our lumber comes from the same high quality forests where our veneer trees come from, helping to ensure color and grain harmony between veneer and solid surfaces.
+M. Bohlke Corp. can provide you with high quality, imported lumber for any project.
+Most of our lumber comes from the same forests where our veneer trees come from.
+This helps ensure color and grain harmony between veneer and solid surfaces.

-M. Bohlke Veneer Corp. offers various shipping options and the assurance that all material is properly packaged.
-All of our veneers are crated with certified lumber before shipment.
-The crates are secured with plastic straps and draped in plastic wrap.
+We offer various shipping options and the assurance that we properly package all material.
+We crate our material with certified lumber before shipment.
+Before delivery, we first secure the crates with straps and then drape the crates in plastic wrap.

-Most of our overseas customers are buying their material from us in container loads.
+Most of our overseas customers purchase their material from us by the container load.
 In order to secure the pallets in the container, we add airbags to avoid shifting of the crates during transport.

-For smaller quantities, we use LCL (less than container load) shipments, where our pallets are combined with other material from various suppliers into one container going to the same destination.
-We also prepare material for airfreight for our overseas customers when the need arises.
+For smaller quantities, we use LCL (less than container load) shipments.
+With LCL, we combine our pallets with other material from various suppliers into one container going to the same destination.
+We also prepare material for air freight for our overseas customers when the need arises.

-Our domestic customers are usually serviced via truck or when material is needed urgently, by air freight or courier service.
+Our domestic customers are serviced via truck, or when material is needed urgently, by air freight or courier service.